oneapi-src/oneDAL/_sources/dev_guide/algorithms/moments/computation-online.rst.txt

        By default, this result is an object of the ``HomogenNumericTable`` class, but you can define the result as an object of any class derived from ``NumericTable`` except ``CSRNumericTable``.

-Partial characteristics computed so far, each in a :math:`1 x p` numeric table.
+Partial characteristics computed so far, each in a :math:`1 \times p` numeric table.
 By default, each table is an object of the ``HomogenNumericTable`` class, but you can define the tables as objects of any class derived from ``NumericTable`` except ``PackedSymmetricMatrix``, ``PackedTriangularMatrix``, and ``CSRNumericTable``.